 In this seminar students will probe the complicated connections between the protection and enforcement of human rights norms and the roots, unfolding, and termination of armed conflicts.
-Borrowing from the fields of peace-building, conflict resolution, diplomacy, and law, the seminar builds upon the themes of conflict prevention and post-conflict reconstruction developed in previous seminars by focusing on how human rights abuses make conflicts, especially violent conflicts more likely, and how a respect for the political, civil, economic, and social claims of individuals might repair and restore postconflict societies.
+Borrowing from the fields of peace-building, conflict resolution, diplomacy, and law, the seminar builds upon the themes of conflict prevention and peace conflict reconstruction developed in previous and post-conflict reconstruction developed in previous seminars by focusing on how human rights abuses make conflicts, especially violent conflicts more likely, and how a respect for the political, civil, economic, and social claims of individuals might repair and restore post-conflict

-GD 562 International Response to Transnational Terrorism 6 Cr.This seminar surveys the strategies and policies used by states to combat transnational terrorism.
+GD 562 International Response to Transnational Terrorism 6 Cr.

+This seminar surveys the strategies and policies used by states to combat transnational terrorism.
 It includes the development of international law as a tool against terrorism.
 It focuses on diplomatic and multilateral approaches to deal with cross-border issues, and government policies designed to improve internal and multinational anti-terrorism coordination and cooperation.
 Differences and commonalities among states in their approaches to terrorism are highlighted in an effort to examine best practices.